yangmingyuan380/siyuan-plugin-task-management/README.md

 - **Flexible Field Mapping**: Customize how external fields are mapped to SiYuan database columns
 - **Custom Color Coding**: Assign colors to status and category options for better visualization
 - **JavaScript Expressions**: Use custom JavaScript code to transform and extract data
+- **Time Tracking**: Record working hours directly in documents and sync to JIRA/Lark and daily notes

 ## Installation